Controllable Pareto Multi-Task Learning

-To better approximate the manifold of Pareto set, we generalize the idea of decomposition-based multiobjective optimization~\citep{zhang2007moea,liu2014decomposition} and Pareto MTL~\citep{lin2019pareto} to connect the preference vector and the corresponding Pareto solution.
-To be specific, we define the preference $\vp$ as an $m$ dimensional unit vector in the loss space, and the corresponding solution $\vtheta_{\vp}$ is the one on the Pareto front which has the smallest angle with $\vp$.
+\textbf{Preference-Based Multiobjective Optimization:} To better approximate the Pareto set, we generalize the idea of decomposition-based multiobjective optimization~\citep{zhang2007moea,liu2014decomposition} and Pareto MTL~\citep{lin2019pareto} to connect the preference vector and the corresponding Pareto solution.
+To be specific, we define the preference vector $\vp$ as an $m$-dimensional unit vector in the loss space, and the corresponding solution $\vtheta_{\vp}$ is the one on the Pareto front which has the smallest angle with $\vp$.

 The idea is illustrated in in Fig.~\ref{MOPM2M}.
 With a set of randomly generated unit reference vectors $\vU = \{\vu^{(1)}, \cdots, \vu^{(K)}\}$ and the preference vector $\vp$, an MTL problem is decomposed into different regions in the loss space.
 We call the region closest to $\vp$ as its preferred region.
-The corresponding Pareto solution $\vtheta_{\vp}$ is the solution that always belongs to the preferred region and on the Pareto front.
+The corresponding Pareto solution $\vtheta_{\vp}$ is the solution that belongs to the preferred region and on the Pareto front.
 Formally, we can define the corresponding Pareto solution as: